Cumberland, British Columbia: Prospecting & preliminary activity

-Coalmining
+Coal mining

 Coal production was 31,204 tons in 1889, and 66,556 tons in 1892.
 By 1897, the mine was yielding 700 to 1,000 tons per day, and employed 600 men.

 In 1910, Sir William Mackenzie purchased all the Dunsmuir mines through his Canadian Collieries (Dunsmuir).

 In 1912, the colliery established a hydroelectric plant on the Puntledge River, which supplied the whole Comox Valley.

 Total miners killed in a single coal dust explosion at Cumberland were 64 in 1901, 21 in 1903, 18 in 1922, and 33 in 1923.

 In 1912, management locked out protesting Cumberland miners who took an idle day.
 Industrial action spread, and all unionized Vancouver Island miners were on strike by summer 1913.
 Strikebreakers were protected by special police, until riots broke out at Cumberland, which prompted the BC government to send in troops.

 Tsable River mine, about 5 mi west of Buckley Bay was the final Canadian Colleries mine operating on Vancouver Island.
 The miners were based at Cumberland.
 On closure in 1960, an employee-owned smaller operation ran until final closure in 1966.